-Watch Out for Scholarship Scams
+How to Watch Out for Scholarship Scams

-The U.S. Federal Trade Commission has outlined six telltale signs of a scholarship scam.
-Look for advertising lines like these:
+The FTC has outlined several signs of a scholarship scam.
+Be wary of statements like these:

 "This scholarship is guaranteed, or your money back."
 No one can guarantee that you'll get a scholarship or grant.
 If the company promises to refund your "processing fee" if you don't receive a scholarship, you will probably have to jump through impossible hoops to get it.

 "You can't get this information anywhere else."
 Most scholarship information is not secret and is available for free.
 Your high school counselor or college financial aid office is one free resource.
 There are multiple websites that list scholarships, such as CollegeData’s free Scholarship Finder.

 "I just need your credit card or bank account number to hold this scholarship."
 If you hear this, it is time to hang up the phone, delete the email, exit the chat, or otherwise walk away.
 Never share account numbers or passwords for bank accounts or credit cards or provide your Social Security number when applying for a scholarship.